Dv5n/NanoShell/README.md

 *Milestone* 4.
 More improvments, commands and added logging support.

 *Milestone* 5.
-Added new commands and new TODO file
+Added new commands and new TODO file.

 *Milestone* 6.
-Added many new commands (TODO, priority medium, not done)
+Added many new commands.